 All faculty members, staff, and their partners are welcome to sign up for wellness and fitness classes, sponsored by the wellness committee.
 (Partners are required to sign a liability waiver.)
 The variety of classes include everything from relaxation and stress reduction to toning, balance, and cardio workout.

-Classes are offered remotely and are available to join both live and recorded for later viewing.
-Classes will be listed through the Google Calendar, "2020 Fall Fitness Calendar."
+Classes for spring 2021 are offered remotely over Zoom and are available to join both live and by recording for later viewing.
 Once you register, you will be added to the calendar with links to the classes.

 Instructors and Class Descriptions: